sozalpasan1/scoobydoogame/README.md

 Youll notice that in the repo, there is a .zip file.

-This .zip file (called First Person Shooter.zip) is the entire game.
+This .zip file (called ScoobyDooInitGame.zip) is the entire game.

 Go to PlayCanvas, go to your profile, and there should be a tab called, "Projects" with a home icon next to it

 On the left-hand side, there should be a button that says "Import Project"

-Click on this, then select your zip file.
+Click on this, then select the zip file.